- ATHLETES & FAMILIES

 Schools Partnership Program

 The Schools Partnership Program is a unique education program in K-12 public schools.
-This program is about more than sports, it is a valuable education program that unifies disabled and non-disabled students, via Project Unify, bringing acceptance and respect to their campuses.
+This program is about more than sports, it is a valuable education program that unifies disabled and non-disabled students, via Whole School Involvement, bringing acceptance and respect to their campuses.

 200 + Schools